 Holiday rental home Andalusia

-A lot of people buy a house in Andalusia as investment for short-term rental to tourists.
+A lot of people buy a house in Andalusia as an investment for short-term rental to tourists.
 All together there´re quite some costs and considerations.
 Try to gain as much advice as possible (lawyer, real estate agent, internet).
 And make a realistic prediction of the rental potential.
 There´s lots of competition when it comes to rental, especially in low season.
-So be critical if the income is the main reason for your purchase.
+So be critical if the income is the main reason for your holiday home purchase in Andalusia.

 Obligations & costs holiday rentals